Lukaswbrr/lukaswbrr/README.md

 ### Welcome! 👋

-I'm a software engineer student that likes programming, Godot Engine, games, etc
+I'm a software engineer student that likes programming, art, Godot Engine, games, etc

 <!--
 **Lukaswbrr/lukaswbrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.